AstraZeneca and Deutsche Bank drag down European shares

 BANK SHARES WEAKEN

-Deutsche Bank's shares fell 1.7 percent after it announced an 8 billion euro ($11 billion) capital increase.
+Deutsche Bank weakened by 2.2 percent after it announced an 8 billion euro capital increase.

-The fall pushed the STOXX Europe 600 Bank Index down by 0.8 percent, with some analysts and investors expecting that other banks may also have to raise capital to strengthen their balance sheets.
+The fall in Deutsche Bank pushed the STOXX Europe 600 Bank Index down by 0.9 percent, with some analysts and investors expecting that other banks may also have to raise capital to strengthen their balance sheets.

 "The banks are under all sorts of pressure at the moment.
 I think that quite a few investors got into the banks' rally quite late and have been caught out at the top," said Rupert Baker, equity sales executive at Mirabaud Securities.